alumiboti5590/2018_PowerUp/README.md

 3. Two eyes are better than one when it comes to checking for errors and mishaps.
 4. It makes it easier to diagnose and fix problems before they *really* become a problem.

+To make a Pull Request, go to the GitHub repository online, and on the left hand side of the page, select the dropdown that says *Branch: _____* and select your branch.

+You can then hit the button that says *New pull request* that appears right next to that dropdown.
+It will then bring you to a new page with a form.
+For the title, leave a summary of what your code does in the Pull Request.
+In the comment box, go a bit more into detail into its functionality and what you added.

+On the right hand side, select the *Reviewers* tag, which will open up a multi-select dropdown menu.
+Select a mentor's username, and they will review it with you as well have another team member look over it.

+Then hit the green *Create Pull Request* button and wait for someone else on the team to review your code!

 [control-system]: https://wpilib.screenstepslive.com/s/currentCS
 [WPI-setup]: https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/599679-installing-eclipse-c-java
 [git-install]: https://git-scm.com/download/win